kubeshop/testkube/docs/docs/3-using-testkube/triggers.md

 ### Resource Conditions

-Resource Conditions allows to define triggers based on status conditions for a specific resource.
+Resource Conditions allows triggers to be defined based on the status conditions for a specific resource.

 ```yaml
 conditionSpec: